 - Print Free’s Printable Yard Sale Sign

-One thing I like to do is to reuse old political signs and other for-sale-by-owner signs that you or your neighbors might have placed in the yard recently.
+One thing I like to do is to reuse old election signs and other for-sale-by-owner signs that you or your neighbors might have placed in the yard recently.
 They’re great because they have the metal step stakes already attached — so they won’t whither away or become unreadable on windy days.
 (You can also buy the signs and metal stakes as a set.)

 You can either cover the old signs with posterboard that you write your yard sale details onto.
 Or re-paint the background a solid color (like a bright neon green!) and write your yard sale message on that.
 The best part: you can re-paint or re-cover them to reuse these signs year after year… yard sale after yard sale!